-changes in circumstances indicate that the carrying amount may not be customer contracts and relationships for impairment is the retention of the underlying contracts.
+A key assumption in assessing customer contracts and relationships for impairment is the retention of the underlying contracts.
 Assumptions are made around renewal of these contracts, associated cash flows based on contracted renewal options and the Group's commercial and strategic long-term plans.